Research Guide for Nursing and Health Science Students

 Through Google Scholar you may find:

 ***Google Scholar may link you to a website that does not contain the full-text of an article and instead, asks you to pay a certain amount of money to gain access to the article.
-Please don't pay this.
+Please don't pay for an article.
 We may be able to get you a copy of that article through Interlibrary Loan.
 For more information, click here.***

 To get the most out of Google Scholar, set your Google Scholar profile to include links to articles and resources from the Wilson College library.